 I also recommend driving the 22 mile drive east of the main Visitor Centre to Desert View, on the eastern edge of the park.
 This drive stays open to private vehicles year round.

 Along the way, stop at some or all of Grandview Point, Moran Point, Lipan Point and Navajo Point.
 Dogs are allowed at the paved lookouts.

 At Desert View is the historic Watchtower, constructed in the 1930s.
-Naturally dogs are not allowed inside the building and up the watch tower.
-Instead, I recommend taking turns if you are visiting with someone else.
+Naturally dogs are not allowed inside the building and up the watchtower.
+Instead, I recommend taking turns to head inside if you are visiting with someone else.
 (As of 2022, the watchtower itself is closed, with only the store on the ground level open.)

-We didn’t have time to also visit the North Rim, which isn’t as dog-friendly as the South Rim.
-At the North Rim, leash pets are only allowed on the Greenway Trail that connects the North Kaibab Trail and the portion of the Arizona Trail north to the park entrance station.
+The North Rim unfortunately isn’t as dog-friendly as the South Rim.
+Leased pets are only allowed on the Greenway Trail that connects the North Kaibab Trail and the portion of the Arizona Trail north to the park entrance station.
+We didn’t have time to also visit the North Rim.

 What To Skip When Visiting with a Dog

 If you’re visiting the Grand Canyon with your dog, unfortunately your dog cannot go below the rim.
 This rules out the more adventurous hiking options at the Grand Canyon.
 If you’ve got your heart set on undertaking one of these hikes, you should look into the South Rim Kennel, see more details below.